 In keeping with the risk, needs, responsivity principles those service users who are assessed as presenting with a higher risk and higher treatment needs will require a 12 month commitment to complete the core programme.
 These participants will typically spend a longer period of time on the programme as they tend to have more treatment needs (dynamic risk factors) than lower risk service users.

 Acknowledging the importance of employment and external commitments the provision of programmes and individual interventions are agreed and delivered at times to meet the demands of the service users.
-Individual therapy, family support and whanau work with Maori and Pacific Island clients can also be provided.

 The Adult Programme structures into the following components: